-- It should be provided in a closed container that is either manually or elbow-operated with a pump action or an automated dispenser - Closed containers must have single use disposable sachets. - Liquid soap must have a surfactant to allow good lather. - The product should be hypo-allergenic and be well tolerated.
+- Liquid soap for washing hands must be available at each basin. - Clean running water should be available - It should be provided in a closed container that is either manually or elbow-operated with a pump action or an automated dispenser - Closed containers must have single use disposable sachets. - Liquid soap must have a surfactant to allow good lather. - The product should be hypo-allergenic and be well tolerated.

-6.2 Bottles for liquid soap
+Bottles for liquid soap

-- Liquid soap must be supplied in disposable 500ml pump top bottles (no topping-up or decanting allowed) - However, if facilities are still using containers that have to be refilled, ensure that a heat stable product (which can withstand temperatures of 80° C) is purchased so that the bottles can be thoroughly cleaned and heat disinfected between each use (microwave or heat washer disinfector). - Plungers/pump must be disposable since they are difficult to clean and disinfect.
+- Liquid soap must be supplied in disposable 500ml pump top bottles (no topping-up or decanting allowed) - However, if facilities are still using containers that have to be refilled, ensure that a heat stable product (which can withstand temperatures of 80° C) is purchased so that the bottles can be thoroughly cleaned, and heat disinfected between each use (microwave or heat washer disinfector). - Plungers/pump must be disposable since they are difficult to clean and disinfect.